Wearing glasses while doing sports is challenging. Have you ever tried the upside-down Yoga poses with your glasses on?

 Glasses could Move or Fall Off

-The thump-thump of running translates into a significant force that disturbs your eyeglasses.
+You can wear glasses when you run, however the thump-thump of running translates into a significant force that disturbs your eyeglasses.
 If you’re jogging at a leisurely pace, and the day is particularly hot, the glasses could move a bit down your nose bridge.

 Then again, if they don’t fit snugly, or you run vigorously, your glasses carry the serious risk of falling off.